Delhi High Court grants interim relief to 9 JNU students suspended over sexual harassment allegations

 The petitioners added that they had visited the CSSS on October 22 but were told to 'remain silent or leave' by certain other students of rival camps.
 When they stood their ground, the petitioners claimed that the students of the 'opposite camp' escalated the matter by recording the petitioners without consent, by verbally abusing them and physically attacking them, on account of which the petitioners left the venue.

-The petitioners contended that since then, pamphlets with baseless allegations against them have been circulated, even though one of the petitioners were not even at the venue.
+The petitioners contended that since then, pamphlets with baseless allegations against them have been circulated, even though one of the petitioners was not even at the venue.
 They have also submitted that they had earlier emailed the university administration to launch a fair inquiry into this incident, and to preserve the CCTV footage from the area.

 Meanwhile, the Jawaharlal Nehru University Students' Union (JNUSU) has reportedly criticized the JNU administration's handling of the joint complaint by the 47 students.
 The JNUSU has accused the ICC of having undermined the case by taking it up as an individual complaint instead of treating it as a collective one.